palak-b19/Assembler_Simulator/README.md

 `Simple-Assembler`: This folder contains

-Python programme which gives stdin and stdout and is used for automated testing:- main.py Python programme that reads from read.txt and writes output in write.txt:- readable.py Python programme that contains basic decimal-binary conversion functions which are used at many instances in the assembler:- CONVERTME.py
+Python program which gives stdin and stdout and is used for automated testing:- main.py Python program that reads from read.txt and writes output in write.txt:- readable.py Python program that contains basic decimal-binary conversion functions which are used at many instances in the assembler:- CONVERTME.py

 `SimpleSimulator`: This folder contains

 Python program which takes the binary output from Simple-Assembler/main.py and contains the main programme for execution of each instruction in class ee (execution engine) and the flow of simulator execution and gives the required output in stdout:- main.py
-MEM.py contains the class for program memory and all the memory functions required RF.py contains the class for register data and all the register accessing function required PC.py contains the class for program counter and all the program counter operations required opcodes.py contains all the dictionaries for opcodes and registers and their binary address equivalents Python programme that contains basic decimal-binary conversion functions which are used at many instances in the simulator:- CONVERTME.py
+MEM.py contains the class for program memory and all the memory functions required RF.py contains the class for register data and all the register accessing functions required PC.py contains the class for the program counter and all the program counter operations required opcodes.py contains all the dictionaries for opcodes and registers and their binary address equivalents Python program that contains basic decimal-binary conversion functions which are used in many instances in the simulator:- CONVERTME.py

 # Assembly Language Compiler

 This repository contains a simple assembly language compiler that translates assembly code into binary machine code.
-The compiler supports various instructions and handles labels, variables, and immediate values.
+The compiler supports instructions and handles labels, variables, and immediate values.

 ## Assumptions